 Should a new committee be deemed necessary (such as Sustainability in 2010 or Integrated Planning in 2013), the matter should be placed on a College Council agenda under New Business.
-Reasons for the new committee will be presented and discussed.
+Reasons for the new committee will be presented and discussed and well as providing a Shared Governance Worksheet for the new committee.
 If prior research has taken place or the new committee has been championed by a certain group or committee, it may be presented at this time.
 If no research has been done yet, a task force may be created to research the pros and cons.